All Episodes

 I mean, seriously, right?

-And then for it to have the rug pulled out from underneath them and then to see them absolutely lose their mind is it's enjoyable on a level that's probably not appropriate to talk about on national radio.
+And then for it to have the rug pulled out from underneath them and then to see them absolutely lose their mind is, it's enjoyable on a level that's probably not appropriate to talk about on national radio.

-And um, look, I would love to, if I encountered any of these people at a cocktail party, and I don't really go to cocktail parties, it's not my thing.
+And look, I would love to, if I encountered any of these people at a cocktail party, and I don't really go to cocktail parties, it's not my thing.

 I'm happy where I am down in Florida.

-But if I did, I would love to extend a hand and say, I will bet you $10,000, if Donald Trump is president, that you're not in a prison camp after year four.
+But if I did, I would love to extend a hand and say, I will bet you $10,000 if Donald Trump is president that you're not in a prison camp after year four.

-How many of them at least not because of Donald Trump?
+At least not because of Donald Trump.

 Exactly.